Chickenpox vaccine

 For those who are vaccinated but still get chickenpox, the symptoms will generally be milder.

-Available information suggests that chickenpox immunisation may reduce the risk of developing shingles later in life in comparison with those who had wild-type disease.
+Available information suggests that chickenpox immunisation may reduce the risk of developing shingles later in life compared to those who had wild-type disease.

 How long does vaccine protection last?